cs3216-group1/nuscloud/_posts/2012-12-28-javascript.md

 When the user logs in, he/she is redirected momentarily (in a popup window) to a page of your website momentarily for your site to receive the relevant NUSCloud access token.

-The point to note here is to provide a webpage of the same domain your app is running in (to receive the access token correctly) and the same domain provided to NUSCloud on registering your app (for security issues)
+All that is required is to provide a URL of the same domain your app is running in (to receive the access token correctly) and the same domain provided to NUSCloud on registering your app (for security issues).
+Once the redirect is completed, the sdk will automatically store the access token and close the popup, so the content on the URL is immaterial.

+However, it is recommended that the page be as lightweight as possible (or blank) to minimize loading times and thus delays in the login flow.

 ####App Id